hollidavis/hollidavis/README.md

 ## Hello 👋

 My name is Holli Davis.
-I am currently a full stack web development student at Boise CodeWorks!
+I am currently a full stack web developer!
 My first dive into the professional world was in the medical field.
-I spent 4 years working as a Medical Assistant & Phelbotomist.
+I spent nearly 3 years working in a variety of positions ranging from Med Tech to Medical Assistant.
+I was also attending nursing school and planned on furthering my career in medicine.
 During that time I started to get involved with Twitch.
-I started streaming and through that found a community of software developers who helped turn my love of puzzle solving, into a love of software development.
+I started streaming and through that found a community of software developers who helped turn my love of creating and puzzle solving into a love of software development.
+I decided to make a career change and enrolled in Boise CodeWorks immersive software development bootcamp.

-One of the biggest things that drew me to software development was that it combined my creative nature with my love of technology.
-Add in my knack for puzzles and you can see why I chose to pursue this field!
+Ever since I was young I've been drawn to creating new things, solving puzzles, and technology.
+Creativity was the biggest missing piece in my previous career field.
+When I started to pursue software development I discovered a solution to that problem.
+I found a career path that allowed me to combined my creative nature with my love of technology.
+Add in my knack for puzzles and you can see why I chose this field!

-💻 Currently developing skills in: HTML • CSS • Bootstrap • Javascript • Vue • Node • Mongo.db • C# • DotNet Core • MySQL • Agile/Scrum
+💻 Skilled in: HTML • CSS • Bootstrap • Javascript • Vue • Node • Mongo.db • C# • DotNet Core • MySQL • Agile/Scrum

 🛬 [Check out my landing page & portfolio!](https://hollidavis.github.io)